Summer Intern Housing - Bay Area

 Photo borrowed from lennar.com

-If you’re under the impression that the best kind of summer intern housing you’d be able to net in the Bay Area amounts to a run-down nightmare of bedbugs and leaky faucets, take relief in the fact that more hospitable options exist at reasonable prices.
+For a lot of first-time travelers, there’s a common understanding that the best kind of summer intern housing they’d be able to net in the Bay Area amounts to a run-down nightmare of bedbugs and leaky faucets.
+Imagine their relief when they discover that more hospitable options exist at reasonable prices.

-Consider the following before you take to the market:
+Consider the following before you put your listing up on the market:

 Photo borrowed from realtybiznews.com

-There are plenty of reasons why you’d want to find an apartment with generous floor space.
+There are plenty of reasons why you’d want to list an apartment with generous floor space.
 Aesthetically, wider living spaces feel cleaner, more organized, and generally more livable.
-They also provide more space for your belongings and activities, and believe it or not, are better for your health.
+They also provide more space for your guests’ belongings and activities, and believe it or not, are better for your guests’ health.

-Now, we aren’t telling you to aim for a sprawling manor or luxury villa—just that a cramped pod is far from where you should peg your expectations.
-When shopping around for temporary housing San Francisco, aim for at least 350 square feet for a single-bathroom studio apartment; anything smaller and you’re short-changing yourself.
+Now, we aren’t saying your only hope is to list a sprawling manor or luxury villa—just that a cramped pod isn’t exactly a hot commodity.
+When building or purchasing an apartment to lease in San Francisco, aim for at least 350 square feet for a single-bathroom studio apartment; anything smaller and you’ll be standing out for all the wrong reasons.

 It goes without saying that a summer intern shouldn’t move into empty housing.
-Furnished rental units are par for the course in the Bay Area, but seeing the word, “furnished” in a listing isn’t any guarantee of quality.
-You want to avoid a home full of broken or unsanitary furniture at all costs.
+Furnished rental units are par for the course in the Bay Area, but seeing the word, “furnished” in a listing isn’t any guarantee of quality ---and your prospective guests know it.
+Never list a home or unit full of broken or unsanitary furniture.

-If you’re scouting for a unit online, ask for the most recent set of pictures that the host might have of the interiors.
-You should also do your best to look around for any reviews that past travelers might have written online.
-Nowadays, it’s an easy thing to find any potential deal-breakers like worn linens and broken appliances.
+Put up only the most recent set of pictures you have of your unit’s interiors.
+You should also do your best to solicit reviews from past guests who were happy with the furnishings you provided.
+Nowadays, it’s an easy thing for prospective tenants to find any potential deal-breakers like worn linens and broken appliances--likewise, it’s easy to spot shining examples of rental units with great offerings.

 Last year’s $3,300 monthly average for rent is a daunting number.
 There’s no sugarcoating the fact that even some of the most promising rental bargains in the Bay Area can cost you an arm and a leg.